Manifest Modular Invariance in the Near-Critical Ising Model: Towards manifest modular invariance

 where $K_1$ is the standard K-Bessel function.
-To compare with $D_{\alpha,\beta}$ from \eqref{Dab}, note that the phase of the non-$\tau$ exponential term in the infinite product in \eqref{Zmuz} is set by the value of $\beta$.
-Here we only consider zero or half-integer $\alpha$ and $\beta$, in which case $e^{\pm 2\pi i \beta}$ is independent of $\pm$.
-The shift in $(n\pm 1/2)$ is inconsequential when we sum over all $n$.
-A moment's consideration then shows that \eqref{Zmuz} consists of two copies of \eqref{Dab}, if the zero-point energies also match, as argued in the next section.
+Comparing with eq.\ \eqref{Dab}, the $D_{\alpha,\beta}$ seems almost like it could be expressed in \eqref{Zmuz}, except there seem to be some additional signs $\pm$ in $e^{\pm 2\pi i \beta}$ and by $(n\pm \alpha)$ in \eqref{Zmuz}.
+However, here we only consider zero or half-integer $\alpha$ and $\beta$.
+Then, $e^{\pm 2\pi i \beta}$ is independent of $\pm$.
+Also, the shift in $(n\pm 1/2)$ is inconsequential when we sum over all $n$.
+We then see that \eqref{Zmuz} consists of two copies of \eqref{Dab}, if the $c_{\alpha,m}$ and $\gamma_{\alpha}(t)$ agree between these two expressions for the partition function, when relating $m$ and $t$.
+In section \ref{zerop}, I review the textbook argument that $c_{\alpha,m}$ and $\gamma_{\alpha}(t)$ do match, and in section \ref{modularcov} this will allow repackaging of $D_{\alpha,\beta}$ from \eqref{Dab} in manifestly modular invariant form.